KyuHan-0103/nba-api-project/README.md

 ## Why I built it

 Stephen Curry has always been my favorite basketball players and my favorite celebrity for a long time.
-As time has, and continues to, pass I wanted to create a program that can, statistically, find players who are similar to our favorite players.
+As the NBA has changed over the years, I wanted to create a program that can find players who are similar to our favorite players.
 I also wanted to see whether a deliberately simple and fully explainable distance model could reproduce the comparisons fans make intuitively — and whether weighting stats by position would get closer to how people actually think about role than treating every category as equally important.
 It started as a terminal program driven by `Scanner` prompts, and turning it into a deployed, installable web app meant building the whole path: paginated third-party API, in-memory caching, REST layer, frontend, container, deploy.

 ## How it works